FLIRT: Feedback Loop In-context Red Teaming: Introduction

-Although previous works have tried to automate the red teaming approach~\cite{perez2022red,mehrabi-etal-2022-robust}, these approaches are expensive as they require a lot of data to be generated to sample effective few shot prompts from or for expensive fine-tuning of a red model~\cite{perez2022red}.
-In addition, others rely on an expensive iterative token replacement approach to probe a target model and find trigger tokens that lead undesired output generation~\cite{mehrabi-etal-2022-robust}.
-In this work, we propose a novel and efficient Feedback Loop In-context Red Teaming (FLIRT) framework that does not require a lot of data and works by updating the in-context \textit{exemplar} (demonstration) prompts according to the feedback it receives from the target model.
+Although previous works have attempted to automate the red teaming process~\citep{perez2022red,mehrabi-etal-2022-robust}, there is still room for improving both the efficiency and effectiveness of automated red teaming.
+For instance, \citet{perez2022red} introduce a method that requires zero-shot generation of a large number of candidate prompts, selects a few of them to serve as in-context examples for generating new adversarial prompts, and does supervised fine-tuning on those prompts. ~\citet{mehrabi-etal-2022-robust} use an expensive iterative token replacement approach to probe a target model and find trigger tokens that lead undesired output generation.
+In this work, we propose a novel framework, Feedback Loop In-context Red Teaming (FLIRT)\footnote{Code can be found at \url{https://github.com/amazon-science/FLIRT}.}, which works by updating the in-context \textit{exemplar} (demonstration) prompts according to the feedback it receives from the target model.
+FLIRT is computationally more efficient, and as we demonstrate empirically, more effective in generating successful adversarial prompts that expose target model vulnerabilities.
+FLIRT can also work on any black-box model.

-FLIRT is a generic and automated red teaming framework that uses iterative in-context learning for the red language model (LM) to generate prompts that can trigger unsafe generation.
-In addition, we propose different selection criteria (attack strategies) that can be used by the red LM in FLIRT to update its in-context exemplar prompts to generate diverse set of adversarial prompts.
-Some of the proposed selection criteria are based on heuristic and others are more sophisticated approaches that try to optimize for certain objectives, such as diversity and toxicity of the generated adversarial prompts.
+FLIRT is a black-box and automated red teaming framework that uses iterative in-context learning for the red language model (LM) to generate prompts that can trigger unsafe generation.
+To effectively generate adversarial prompts, we explore various prompt selection criteria (feedback mechanisms) to update the in-context exemplar prompts in FLIRT, including rule-based and scoring approaches.
 FLIRT is flexible and allows for the incorporation of different selection criteria proposed in this work that can control different objectives such as the diversity and toxicity of the generated prompts, which enables FLIRT to expose larger and more diverse set of vulnerabilities.